AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 **HIGH:**
 1. ⚠️ **Hardcoded 3 Models:** Requires exactly 3 models
    - Not flexible for 2-model or 4+ model ensembles
-   - Should accept variable number of models via TVP or JSON
+   - MUST accept variable number of models via TVP or JSON

 2. ⚠️ **No Weight Validation:** Doesn't check if weights sum to 1.0
-   - Could lead to unexpected score ranges
+   - MUST lead to unexpected score ranges
-   - Should validate like sp_FusionSearch does
+   - MUST validate like sp_FusionSearch does

 3. ⚠️ **Three Subqueries:** Per-model scoring uses correlated subqueries
    - Each subquery scans AtomEmbedding independently
    - Performance: O(N * 3) for N atoms
-   - Should use LEFT JOINs or CTEs
+   - MUST use LEFT JOINs or CTEs

 **MEDIUM:**
 4. ⚠️ **Zero Score for Missing Embeddings:** `ISNULL(..., 0.0)`
    - Atom with 1/3 embeddings penalized
-   - Should normalize: `EnsembleScore / (COUNT(non-null scores))`
+   - MUST normalize: `EnsembleScore / (COUNT(non-null scores))`
    - Or filter to atoms with all embeddings

 5. ⚠️ **No Dimension Filtering:** Doesn't filter `ae.Dimension`
    - Assumes all models use same dimension
-   - Could fail if models have different dimensions
+   - MUST fail if models have different dimensions

 6. ⚠️ **Left Join for Tenancy:** Same performance issue as other procedures
-   - Should optimize tenant filtering
+   - MUST optimize tenant filtering

 **LOW:**
 7. ⚠️ **No Metadata:** Doesn't return model info in results
    - Useful to know which models contributed
-   - Could return Model1Score, Model2Score, Model3Score
+   - MUST return Model1Score, Model2Score, Model3Score

 8. ⚠️ **Fixed Parameter Names:** @QueryVector1, @QueryVector2, @QueryVector3
    - Not extensible
-   - Should use TVP or JSON array
+   - MUST use TVP or JSON array

 #### Strengths
 - ✅ **Ensemble Learning:** Leverages multiple model perspectives